- MAY include breaking changes that are not backward compatible

 - Breaking changes MAY be introduced in minor versions or errata without requiring a major version increment

-- The release cadence defined in Versioning Definitions continues to apply
+- The release cadence defined below continues to apply

-- Once a capability is declared Live, all subsequent changes to that capability MUST comply with this policy in full
+- Once a capability is declared Live, all subsequent changes MUST comply with this policy in full

 Nebras is responsible for maintaining and publishing the register of Live capabilities.